In brief

 - National: Free to be kids National Plan of Action

-Our new report reveals the devastating stories of families whose interaction with the justice system has had profound consequences.
+Our report shares the devastating stories of families whose interaction with the justice system has had profound consequences.

 Amnesty International Indigenous Rights Advisor Rodney Dillon said that there was no need for delay in raising the age of criminal responsibility from 10 to 14.